 Image courtesy Administrative Office of the U.S. Courts

 There are 12 regional Circuit Court of Appeals and one U.S. Court of Appeals for the Federal Circuit.
 Created in 1891, the number of judges on each court varies from six to 28, but most have 10 to 15.
-Each court has the power to review decisions of district courts in its region.
-Appeals Courts, sometimes called appellate courts, can also review orders of independent regulatory agencies if a dispute remains after the agencies’ internal review processes have been exhausted.
+Each court has the power to review the decisions of district courts in its region.
+Appeals Courts, sometimes called appellate courts, can also review independent regulatory agencies’ orders if a dispute remains after the agencies’ internal review processes have been exhausted.

 A defendant who is found guilty by a criminal court can appeal the ruling to have the case heard by the Court of Appeals.
 Either side may appeal in a civil case.
-When the Court of Appeals hears a case, the person appealing the case, called the appellant, must show that the trial court made a legal error that affected the outcome of the case.
+When the Court of Appeals hears a case, the person appealing the case, called the appellant, must show that the trial court made a legal error that affected the case’s outcome.
 Each side presents its argument in written documents called briefs to a panel of three judges.
-The court bases its decision on the record of the case and does not solicit new testimony or evidence.
+The court bases its decision on the case’s record and does not solicit new testimony or evidence.
 Some panels also allow for short oral arguments.

 The court’s decision is final unless the case is sent back to the trial court.
 Someone who loses in Appeals Court can petition for a writ of certiorari, an official request for the Supreme Court to review the case.
-The Supreme Court is not required to hear the case but generally will if multiple appellate courts have interpreted the law differently, if an important legal principle is at stake or if the case presents an issue relating to how the Constitution is interpreted. or if multiple appellate courts have interpreted the law differently.
+The Supreme Court is not required to hear the case.
+Generally, it will if multiple appellate courts have interpreted the law differently, if an important legal principle is at stake or if the case presents an issue relating to how the Constitution is interpreted. or if multiple appellate courts have interpreted the law differently.